lrq3000/pyFileFixity/README.md

 Todo
 -------

 - Integrate with https://github.com/Dans-labs/bit-recover ? (need to convert the perl script into python...).
+Note: from my own tests, it doesn't work so well as the author thinks it is, I couldn't even correct a single corruption...
+Or maybe I am using it the wrong way (but I used the test scripts included, with no modification.
+That's weird...).

 - Speed optimize the Reed-Solomon library? (using Numpy or Cython?
 But I want to keep a pure python implementation available just in case, or make a Cython implementation that is also compatible with normal python).
 Use pprofile to check where to optimize first.